Risk concentration under second order regular variation: Preliminaries on Regular Variation

 \end{Definition}

-A consequence of the definition is that $b\in \RV_{1/\a}$ and a natural choice is $b(t)=(1/F)^{\la}(t)$.
-For example, Pareto, Fr\'echet, Stable or Burr distribution with parameter $\alpha$ have $\RV_{-\alpha}$ tail distributions (see e.g. \cite{embrechts:kluppelberg:mikosch:1997}).

-Furthermore, often some distributions with regularly varying tails have a second order property that is not captured by the scaling in the definition of regular variation.
-The Pareto-Lomax distribution is one such example, analyzed below.
-The following definition provides one approach to studying such distributions.
+A consequence of the definition is that $b(\cdot)\in \RV_{1/\a}$ and a natural choice is $b(t)=(1/\overline{F})^{\la}(t)$.
+For example, Burr, Fr\'echet, Pareto, stable distributions with shape parameter $\alpha\in(0,2)$, have $\RV_{-\alpha}$ tail distributions (see e.g. \cite[p.
+35]{embrechts:kluppelberg:mikosch:1997} for further details).
+Furthermore, some distribution functions $F$, with $\overline{F} \in \RV_{-\alpha}$, have a second order property that is not captured by the scaling in the definition of regular variation.
+The Pareto-Lomax distribution, analyzed in Example \ref{ex:parlomax}, is one such distribution and the following definition describes this property.